Snake-Squad/Decentralised-Shopping-Cart/PetShop/README.md

 # Run the project #

-Firstly you need to make sure that you aready have the following things installed.
+Firstly you need to make sure that you aready have the following things installed and Setted up,especially MetaMask.

+* npm
+* truffle & web3.js
+* Ganache
+* MetaMask

 If not, check [Installations](https://github.com/Snake-Squad/Decentralised-Shopping-Cart/wiki/Installations) for more detail

 Once you have installed all of the installations, you can run the project as follows in terminal.